anyayunli/GeoParsingNSF/README.md

 and put  _allCountries.txt_ in the following path:
 > `src/main/java/org/apache/tika/parser/geo/topic/model/`

-You can also replace allCountries.zip by any specific geographical names that in the same format.
-In this case, you need to make sure that:
-- The gazetteer file must be the same format as GeoName.org's allCountries.txt
-- The coordinates are WGS84 Specified

 ### License
  Licensed to the Apache Software Foundation (ASF) under one or more